TimVinkemeier/VSServiceBusMonitor/README.md

 # Azure ServiceBus Monitor for Visual Studio

 Adds a configurable status bar entry to show current runtime stats of monitored Azure ServiceBus entities (queues and subscriptions).
-Currently retrieves and regularly updates the active and deadletter message counts.
+Currently retrieves and regularly updates the active and deadletter message counts and supports purging them.

 Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TimVinkemeier.vsservicebusmonitor).

 --------------------------------------

-## 1 Features
+## 1 Feature Overview

 - Monitor Azure ServiceBus queues and topics
 - Show active and deadletter message counts